publishpress/PublishPress-Permissions/readme.txt

 * Updated: User display names now include their login for easier identification. #1529
 * Updated: Group and user member selectors now use Select2 for improved usability. #1511
 * Updated: Refined translation files for improved accuracy. #1532
-* Improved: Hint texts on the Settings screen are now shorter and more understandable. #1530
-* Improved: “Module” terminology replaced with “Feature” in all hints and notices. #1530
 * Improved: Settings layout on the Group screen reorganized for easier access. #1319
 * Improved: New stored permissions interface provides a more intuitive and flexible editing experience. #1573